-There two gardens: yours alone and that of the rest of humanity.
+There are two gardens: yours alone and that of the rest of humanity.
 First, you have to tend your own garden and master the art.
-In every one of us there are beautiful plants with flowers and fruit.
+In every one of us, there are beautiful plants with flowers and fruit.
 But there is also rot and decay.
-The 'rot' is the anger, fear, racism, jealousy and all the negatives within us.
+The 'rot' is the anger, fear, racism, jealousy, and all the negatives within us.

 Continuing the analogy, if you water the 'rot and garbage', you will strengthen and grow the negative seeds.
 If you water the flowers of kindness, compassion, true understanding, and love, you will strengthen those positive seeds.
-What you grow in side you is up to you and no one else.
-What you grown inside you will bear fruit, and the world, your family, friends and neighbors will know you by them.
+What you grow inside you is up to you and no one else.
+What you grow inside you will bear fruit, and the world, your family, friends, and neighbors will know you by them.

 ― Thich Nhat Hanh, How to Relax

 This video was recently featured at the Western Positive Psychology Association Annual Conference and in the lobby of the Positive Psychology department at Penn State.
 (A "white board animation" sponsored by Test Prep Gurus)